The morning-after pill and menstruation: effects on the menstrual cycle

 • breast tension

-It can be given to anyone.
+It can be taken by anyone.
 There are no contraindications to taking the emergency pill, but it is not a conventional contraceptive method.

 Bleeding after taking the morning-after pill

-It's very common to experience bleeding after using lemergency contraception, so there's no need to worry.
-On the other hand, when your next blood loss occurs, you need to make sure that it's a real menstrual flow, and not bleeding that can also occur at the start of pregnancy.
-So if you have any doubts about your next periods : take a pregnancy test anyway.
+It's very common to experience bleeding after using this emergency contraceptive, so there's no need to worry.
+On the other hand, when your next blood loss arrives, you need to be careful that it's a real menstrual flow, and not bleeding that can also occur at the start of pregnancy.
+So if you have any doubts about your next period, take a pregnancy test anyway.

-Immediately after taking the morning-after pill, bleeding may occur.
-This is because it blocks ovulation, which, by definition, disrupts the hormonal cycle.
+Bleeding may occur immediately after taking the morning-after pill.
+This is because the pill blocks ovulation, which by definition disrupts the hormonal cycle.

-To be sure it has worked, it is advisable to take a pregnancy test within 3 weeks of taking it.
+To be sure it has worked, we recommend you take a pregnancy test within 3 weeks of taking it.
 It does not cause premature menstruation, but rather blood loss due to the intake.
 However, it can delay them.

 By blocking ovulation, it modifies the cycle.
 Menstruation may therefore be delayed.
 However, if you notice a delay in your menstrual flow, it's best to take a pregnancy test to make sure you're not pregnant, as it's not 100% effective.

-What to do if periods does not arrive after taking a morning-after pill?
+What should I do if my period doesn't arrive after taking the morning-after pill?

-Take a pregnancy test 3 weeks after intake.
+Take a pregnancy test 3 weeks after taking the pill.
 As explained above, it can delay menstruation, but if it still doesn't arrive, consult your doctor or gynecologist, who will be able to guide you.
 A blood test is also a reliable way of checking that you're not pregnant.

-Whatever your situation, whether you want to get pregnant or not, remember that no one can judge your sexuality or your willingness to use contraception.
+Whatever your situation, whether you want to get pregnant or not, remember that no one can judge your sexuality or your willingness to take contraception.

-When do periods arrive after taking the morning-after pill?
+When do I get my period after taking the morning-after pill?

-After taking this emergency contraception, the cycle changes.
-Menstruation may therefore be late.
-However, if your period is too late, consult your health care professional, as it could sbe a pregnancy.
+Once you've taken this emergency contraception, your cycle changes.
+Menstruation may therefore arrive late.
+However, if your period is too late, consult your health-care professional, as it could be pregnancy.

 Yes, it can cause bleeding in the days following intake.
-But don't worry: s this is perfectly normal, the body is just disturbed.
+But don't worry, this is completely normal; the body is just disturbed.

 You may also like :